-If there are rocks, your carrots will find a way to grow around them and you will end up with some funky looking carrots.
+If there are rocks, your carrot plants will find a way to fork around them and you will end up with some funky looking carrots.

-Carrots like loose soil, so if you have a spot with loose soil to about a foot deep, put your Carrots in there.
+Carrots like loose soil, so if you have a spot with loose soil to about a foot deep, sow Carrot seed in there.
 Aside from rock free soil, they are pretty easy to grow and in about 70 days you can pull up beautiful long carrots.

-You can seed them about 1/2 inch apart, then thin them once the roots are large enough to nibble on.
+You can seed them about 1/2 inch apart at a depth of around 10 inches, then thin them once the carrot roots have enough diameter to nibble on.

 How to Grow Carrots

 Here’s about 10 rows of Carrots that were planted last year.
 The thicker you can sow them, the less weeds you will get.